dennyzhang/challenges-chef/README.md

 # More Resources

-# Contributors: Give people credits
+# Contributors: Give People Credits
 Below are folks who have contributed via GitHub!

 # License